DanielHadley/DanielHadley.github.io/_posts/2015-06-05-Data-Science-vs-City-Rats.md

 title: Data Science vs City Rats
 ---

-*Somerville, MA has been fighting a war against rats for months, and now we have the data to show that it's working: reported sightings have dropped an estimated 40%.*
+*Somerville, MA has been fighting a war against rats for months, and now we have the data to show that it's working: reported sightings have dropped 66% year-to-date; some of that is due to weather patterns and random fluctuation, but a Bayesian model of the data estimates that the City's policies have reduced calls by 40%.*

 Three years ago, the city where I work was dealing with an onslaught of rats.
 Like its neighbor Boston, Somerville had just emerged from one of its mildest winters in history.
 [Winter Storm Juno](http://en.wikipedia.org/wiki/January_2015_North_American_blizzard) alone dumped more than three times as much snow on the region than was recorded during the entire winter of 2011-2012.
 And as a result, the rodent population seemed to grow out of hand that spring.